THE ANCIENT PAMAHALAANS

-Precolonial supreme rulers were also seen as the corporeal representatives of their deities as hinted by their titles, such as the paduka was an incarnate of a Hindu god, the batara was from the god Bathala, and the sultan was the shadow of Allah.
+Precolonial supreme rulers were also seen as the corporeal representatives of their deities as hinted by their titles, such as the paduka is an incarnate of a Hindu god, the batara is derived from the god Bathala, and the sultan is the shadow of Allah.

 Therefore, depending on their official religion, a royal council was guided by a spiritual leader: babaylan for the animistic kingdoms, while kali for the Moro monarchies.

-Interestingly, traces of the ancient Tagalog pamahalaan are still felt across the Philippines, for the Lupon Council or the Pulong is still practiced in a modern-day barangay village and is headed by a punong barangay and ministered by kagawads.
+Interestingly, traces of the ancient Tagalog pamahalaan are still felt across the Philippines, for the Lupon Council or the Pulong is still practiced in a modern-day barangay, which is headed by a punong barangay and ministered by kagawads.